ruhulsbu/NanoBLASTer/README.md

 **Nanopore sequencing data**: [Oxford Nanopore Data for Reference and Reads](http://schatzlab.cshl.edu/data/nanocorr/)

+**Please contact moamin@cs.stonybrook.edu for quick response to resolve any bug or feature update.**

 ### Installation
 Please follow the following steps to install NanoBLASTer from source:
 ```